You are here

 Points of Interest

-- Complete six field internships before you student teach.
-In each of these six semesters, you will spend one full day each week in your internship school.
-Possible field placements may be as follows:
+- Complete six field internships before you student teach (each 10 weeks or 12 weeks) totaling 360 hours in real classrooms.
+In each of these six semesters, you will spend one full day each week (Tuesday) in your internship school:

 - Junior & Senior Years - Placements at the level/area of your chosen specialization

 - Students are involved with tutoring in local schools, some as volunteers and some receive work/study funding.

 - Praxis review sessions are held each semester to help students prepare for these challenging exams, which lead to teaching certification.
 An eight-week online Praxis prep course is also required.

 - Several students have been named as New Jersey Distinguished Student Teachers, most recently, one student in June 2012, one student in June 2013, and one student in June 2014.